 The Legal Administrative Assistant program is designed to be completed in two years.
 This assumes that the entering student already knows how to type by touch and has been placed at or above the following levels on the Computerized Placement Test: WR 121 English Composition and MTH 065 Elementary Algebra.
 It is advisable to take the Computerized Placement Test as early as possible.
-If developmental course work is required, we recommend that it be taken summer term prior to enrolling in the regular degree program.
-Pre-training might include: OA 121 Keyboarding, OA 123A Typing Skillbuilding, RD 090 Strategies for Effective Reading, WR 090 The Write Course, WR 115 Introduction to College Writing, MTH 020 Basic Mathematics, or MTH 060 Introduction to Algebra.
+If developmental coursework is required, we recommend that it be taken summer term prior to enrolling in the regular degree program.
+Pre-training might include: RD 090 College Success and Reading Strategies, WR 090 The Write Course, WR 115 Introduction to College Writing, MTH 020 Basic Mathematics, or MTH 060 Introduction to Algebra.
 Students should work with an advisor to interpret test scores and get help in planning their program.